Current as of December 2016 | Download print version (in PDF)

 - Knowledgeable Contacts

-Indonesia has two primary forms of not-for-profit, non-governmental organizations (NPOs):
+Indonesia has three primary forms of not-for-profit, non-governmental organizations (NPOs):

-This Note will not discuss several other forms of NPOs, including cooperatives and political parties (regulated by separate laws); organizations that operate under specific laws, such as the Educational Legal Entity (Badan Hukum Pendidikan, Article 53 Law No. 20 of 2003 on National Education System); and NPOs structured as for-profit entities.
+This Note will not discuss several other forms of NPOs, including: cooperatives and political parties (regulated by separate laws); organizations that operate under specific laws, such as the Educational Legal Entity (Badan Hukum Pendidikan, Law No. 20 of 2003 on National Education System Article 53); and NPOs structured as for-profit entities.

 Indonesian NPOs are generally subject to income tax.
-Donations, including religious-based donations and grants are not taxed provided that there is no business or ownership relationship between the parties.
-In addition, the following types of income are tax exempt: (i) income that an NPO uses to provide scholarship funds and (ii) income (sisa lebih) of an NPO working in the area of education or research and development that is re-invested in its work as per the timing requirements of the income tax law (Article 4 Section (3) Law No.36 of 2008 on Income Tax).
+Donations, including religious-based donations and grants, are not taxed provided that there is no business or ownership relationship between the parties.
+In addition, the following types of income are tax-exempt: (i) income that an NPO uses to provide scholarship funds, and (ii) income (sisa lebih) of an NPO working in the area of education or research and development that is re-invested in its work as per the timing requirements of the income tax law (Law No.36 of 2008 on Income Tax Article 4 Section 3).

-The second amendment to the 1945 Constitution guarantees the freedom of association (Article 28) and freedom of expression (Article 28E section (3)).
-In October 2005, the Indonesian House of Representatives ratified the International Covenant on Civil and Political Rights (ICCPR) by enacting of Law No. 12 of 2005 regarding the Ratification of ICCPR.
+Chapter 10(A) of Indonesia’s 1945 Constitution guarantees the freedoms of association, assembly, and expression to “every person,” as regulated by law (Articles 28, 28E(3)).
+Indonesia ratified the International Covenant on Civil and Political Rights (ICCPR) in 2005 with the enactment of Law No. 12 of 2005 regarding the Ratification of ICCPR.
+Other relevant legislation affecting NPOs includes:

 - Indonesian Civil Code (Article 1653), August 18, 1945 (originally from the Dutch civil code, it continues to apply under Clause II of the Transitional Provision of the 1945 Constitution)